Our story of our dog and her treatment of the aggressive canine cancer, hemangiosarcoma

 In short: homeopathy can be part of a holistic plan, but not all holistic care is homeopathic.

-Will recap the appointment afterwards (fingers crossed — as always!).
+Will recap the appointment tomorrow (fingers crossed — as always!).

-The appointment is recapped here.
+Update: The appointment is recapped in my article “Snake Oil Salesmen”.
 It did not go as hoped.
 At all.

 homeopathy